Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Identifying optimal Bayesian stopping and reconstructing agent costs

+\blue{where $\sumcost$ is defined in (\ref{eqn:sumcostfeasible}), and $\sumruncostagent{\agent}$ is the expected cost of the Bayesian stopping agent in environment $\agent$.}\\ \blue{{\em (b)} Suppose the inverse learner knows the agent's stopping costs, and the NIAS~\eqref{eqn:NIAS_thrm_CD} and NIAC~\eqref{eqn:NIAC_thrm_CD} inequalities are feasible.
+Then, the set-valued IRL estimate of the agent's expected continue cost is given by the set of all feasible costs $\sumruncostagent{\agent}$ that satisfy the SUMCOST inequality~\eqref{eqn:feasibilitycontinuecost}.
+Also, if the inverse learner knows the agent's expected continue cost is convex, then the SUMCOST inequality structure permits a convex reconstruction of the cost outlined in Definition~\ref{def:NIAC_ineq}. \qedsymbol } \end{theorem}

 Theorem~\ref{thrm:NIAS_NIAC} is proved in Appendix~\ref{appdx:NIAS_NIAC}.
 It says that identifying if a set $\agentset$ comprising stopping actions of a Bayesian stopping agent in multiple environments is optimal and then reconstructing the costs incurred in the environments is equivalent to solving a convex feasibility problem.
 Theorem~\ref{thrm:NIAS_NIAC} provides a constructive procedure for the inverse learner to generate set valued estimates of the stopping cost $\utilityagent{\agent}$ and expected cumulative continue cost $\sumruncostagent{\agent}$ for all environments $\agent\in\agentset$.
 Algorithms for convex feasibility such as interior points methods~\citep{BD04} can be used to check feasibility of~\eqref{eqn:NIAS_thrm_CD} and \eqref{eqn:NIAC_thrm_CD} (defined in \eqref{eqn:NIAS_def} and \eqref{eqn:NIAC_def} below) and construct a feasible solution.
-The inequalities NIAS, NIAC and SUMCOST denoted abstractly in Theorem~\ref{thrm:NIAS_NIAC} are defined below: \blue{\begin{definition}[NIAS, NIAC and SUMCOST inequalities] Given dataset $\datainf$, stopping costs\\ $\{\utilityagent{\agent},\agent\in\agentset\}$ and expected continue costs $\{\sumruncostagent{\agent},\agent\in\agentset\}$: